 The arrivals hall at Jose Marti International Airport is always chaotic.
 With people everywhere picking people up and everyone offering visitors taxis.

 To avoid this I highly recommend hiring someone to come pick you up at the airport upon arrival.
 I like arriving knowing how much I need to pay (or have already paid in advance) instead of negotiating with someone when tired and just wanting to get to where I’m staying.

-If you choose to per-arrange your taxi they’ll be waiting for you in the arrivals hall with a sign that has your name on it.
+If you choose to pre-arrange your taxi before you arrive at the airport in Havana Cuba they’ll be waiting for you in the arrivals hall with a sign that has your name on it.
 After all the craziness of what you just went through it’s nice to not have to worry about paying a fair price of a taxi and getting to your hotel.

-For those who want to get a taxi upon arrival you’ll need to get Cuban money before leaving the airport.
+For those who want to get a taxi upon arrival, you’ll need to get Cuban money before leaving the Havana Cuba airport.
 Head to the currency exchange booth and exchange for Cuban Convertible Pesos (the currency that tourists use in Cuba).
 To find out more about currency in Cuba, check out my blog post about Cuban Money.

 Most visitors will be staying in Havana upon arrival and it is approximately an hour away from the airport depending on where you’re staying, the time of day you arrive, and traffic.